gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ### 48. NIO

+Majority of threads spend time waiting, NIO (non-blocking IO) take the approach of not blocking the threads.
+Eg: Spring Reactor

 1. Non-Blocking IO helps systems scale with fewer resources.
 2. The complete source to destination flow has to be non-blocking.

 ### 49. Multi-Tenancy

-1. Multiple customers share same resource but customer are not aware of each other and instances are isolated.
+Multiple customers share same resource/server but customers are not aware of each other and instances are isolated.
-2. Kubernetes namespaces
+eg: Kubernetes namespaces

 ### 50. Authorization vs Authentication

 1. Authentication - Is the user allowed to use the system?
-2. Authorization - Does the user have the right role to execute that operation?
+2. Authorization - Does the user have the right role/permission to execute that operation?

 ### 51. Service Mesh

+Service-to-service communication is essential in a distributed application but routing this communication, both within and across application clusters, becomes increasingly complex as the number of services grows.
+Service mesh enables managed, observable, and secure communication between individual services.
+It works with a service discovery protocol to detect services.
+Istio and envoy are some of the most commonly used service mesh frameworks.

 1. Service Discovery
 2. Load Balancing